wp-plugins/wp-cleanfix/readme.txt

- === WP CLEANFIX ===
+ === WP CleanFix ===
 Contributors: Giovambattista Fazioli
 Donate link: http://labs.saidmade.com
 Tags: Manage, Clean, Repair, Optimize, Fix
 Requires at least: 2.9.1
 Tested up to: 2.9.2
-Stable tag: 1.2.0
+Stable tag: 1.2.4

-WP CLEANFIX, all in one tool for check, repair, fix and optimize your Wordpress blog.
+WP CleanFix, all in one tool for check, repair, fix and optimize your Wordpress blog.

 == Description ==

-WP CLEANFIX is a management tool for for check, repair, fix and optimize your Wordpress blog.
+WP CleanFix is a management tool for for check, repair, fix and optimize your Wordpress blog.

 **FEATURES**